 In 2020, Facebook reported that 1 in 5 of videos published on their platform were Live videos, while daily watch time for Facebook Live broadcasts grew by 4x in just a course of a year.

 You may notice that many platforms have followed suit.
 Instagram lets users go Live using Instagram Stories.
 YouTube lets its creators stream right from their channels.
 And dedicated live streaming platforms like Twitch are seeing rapid growth only spurred by the global pandemic.
+While Twitch is best known for live-streaming games, it’s also well optimized for live discussions, shared experiences and even political interviews.

 Other than its popularity, live videos can be a powerful way to build brand authority because of the way it lets you connect to customers on a deeper level.
 Consider doing live videos for webinars and masterclasses to educate customers and potential clients, or commit to doing live Q&A sessions that pack a punch.